yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 **Eureka: discovery & impact**: a compulsory class for me to take.
 Was OK.
 (I spent around 3 horus every week only for the lectures)

 > Reflection: I only took 43 units this semester, which was supposed to help me adjust to college life easily.
 However, I found that Concepts was taking much more time than expected.
-Coming from a relatively chill high school that was much less competitive than CMU, I haven't established godo study habits and struggled with this transition into college.
+Coming from a relatively chill high school that was much less competitive than CMU, I haven't established good study habits and struggled with this transition into college.

 Pre-college credits using IB: 21120 Calculus I, 21122 Calculus II, 09105 Modern Chemistry I